-This is the same coffee as the Sumatra Holong Batak and Rhino Honey process, it is just processed naturally.
+This is the same coffee as the Rhino Honey process sourced in the Gayo region, it is just processed naturally.
 Most coffees that go through the natural process dry in their skin for between 2 and 4 weeks.
-Agape dries in its skin for about 6 weeks, making this lot particularly risky and susceptible to over-fermentation.
+Agape dries in its skin in an anaerobic environment for 4 weeks then dried under the sun for 1 to 2 weeks.

 Ric Hariyanto, who owns Sriwijaya Coffee, was working on this project while his mother was diagnosed with terminal cancer.
-He took solace in a Carmelite monastery in Northern Sumatra during that time for comfort and prayer.
-His mother is still living, and he wanted to dedicate the name of this coffee to his family’s deep spiritual roots and faith: Apage, the highest form of love and charity.
+He took solace in a Carmelite monastery in East Java during that time for comfort and prayer.
+A testimony to his mother, he wanted to dedicate the name of this coffee to his family’s deep spiritual roots and faith: Agape, the highest form of love and charity.

 200 Family Farms